Bestowinc/quote-widget-docs/source/index.html.md

 ## Initialization Parameters

 The widget can be _initialized_ with a combination of parameters if you so choose.
 It is important to note that the widget will ignore parameters that are appended without refreshing the page.
 The following parameters are supported as query params or data attributes:
+One thing to note is that the default experience will use a 5 digit zip input to determine residence, but if the state param is provided it will use the state dropdown instead.

 | Parameter                                            | Format                                                          | Description                                                                                                                       |
 | ---------------------------------------------------- | --------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- |